 Master of Science (M.Sc.)

 The master's program in Power Engineering deals with power plant engineering and electricity generation.
-Electricity generation originates principally in large thermal and hydraulic power plants and is increasingly complemented by decentralized generation technologies providing renewable energies.Department of Electrical and Computer Engineering
+Electricity generation originates principally in large thermal and hydraulic power plants and is increasingly complemented by decentralized generation technologies providing renewable energies.TUM School of Engineering and Design

 Information on Degree Program

 The master's program in Power Engineering deepens students' previous knowledge of energy technologies.
 Students are able to understand innovative methods, technologies and structures in the area of centralized and decentralized power generation.
 The aim is to develop and apply strategies for ecological, inexpensive and sustainable energy systems.

 In addition to furthering core competencies in the areas of mechanical and electrical engineering, the master's program in Power Engineering offers students considerable freedom of choice.
 Modules are complemented by practical research.

 - In the first semester, students' previous knowledge of various disciplines is deepened through core modules in the area of electrical and mechanical engineering.

 - The second and third semesters are devoted to the deepening of specialist knowledge and to an individual focus in the context of elective modules.
 This phase also includes practical research, where students collaborate on current projects conducted at a teaching or research institute.
 A seminar deepens the knowledge acquired from the modules and offers a further opportunity to focus on a special topic of research.Students can also supplement their management competencies and self-development through modules from outside the discipline.

 - The fourth semester is devoted to the master's thesis, where the accrued knowledge of the discipline and its methods converge in the handling of a major task.

 You need sufficient English language skills if you wish to apply for this program.
 Evidence of your language proficiency has to be submitted before the end of the application deadline.
 Learn more about recognized certificates and other ways to prove your English language skills.